-- Members and Observer Governments are encouraged to provide information on any relevant studies or analysis which they have undertaken, or of which they are aware. - The Committee should consider a specific problem identified by a Member that arises from an SPS-related private standard that affects its exports. - The Committee should continue its implementation of agreed actions one to five (G/SPS/55).
+- Members and Observer Governments are encouraged to provide information on any relevant studies or analysis which they have undertaken, or of which they are aware. - The Committee should continue its implementation of agreed actions one to five (G/SPS/55).
 The Committee may also continue its considerations of other outstanding issues (G/SPS/W/256) and of relevant activities.